Freedom In The World 2018 – Somaliland *

 A1.
 Was the current head of government or other chief national authority elected through free and fair elections?
 3 / 4 (+3)

-International monitors identified some irregularities in the process—including unstamped ballot papers and underage voting—and there was an outbreak of violence while results were being finalized, with police firing on pro-Wadani protesters amid suspicions of fraud.
-However, the observers concluded that such problems did not significantly affect the final result, which Wadani ultimately accepted in the public interest.
+International monitors identified some irregularities in the process—including unstamped ballot papers and underage voting—and there was an outbreak of violence while results were being finalized, with police firing on pro-Waddani protesters amid suspicions of fraud.
+However, the observers concluded that such problems did not significantly affect the final result, which Waddani ultimately accepted in the public interest.

 Score Change: The score improved from 0 to 3 because Somaliland held a competitive presidential election, ending a two-year period in which the chief executive lacked an electoral mandate.